dmnfarrell/snipgenie/README.md

 `pip install -e git+https://github.com/dmnfarrell/snpgenie.git#egg=snpgenie`

-(Use pip3 on Ubuntu to ensure you use Python 3)
+(You may need to use pip3 on Ubuntu to ensure you use Python 3)

 ## Usage